ErrorTeaPot/teapot.eu.org/src/content/blog/ISOS_project.md

 # Introduction
 This project has been done during the ISOS lab lessons.
 The objective was to inject some code and execute it into a given ELF binary.
 It is not binary dependant, as long as it is an ELF one it should work.

-To help us conducting this, the steps have been divided into multiple challenges.
+To help us conducting this, the steps has been divided into multiple challenges.
 I am following this structure for this article

 ## Table of contents

 # Initializing things
 ## Arguments
 First we need to create our C file and write the argument parsing part.
 We needed to do it using `argp()`, handling the necessary files and a `--help`.
-This part have been done into a dedicated C file named `arg_parser.c`.
+This part has been done into a dedicated C file named `arg_parser.c`.

 There are some requirements to make it work :
 - Variables to describe how we want arguments to be given